 Each category was given a number and when all 5 categories are added together, the overall vulnerability is a number between 5 and 15.

-Based on the Frequency, Probability, and Magnitude summary, the Overall Vulnerability of this hazard was determined to be Medium, with a score of 9.
+Based on the Frequency, Probability, and Magnitude summary, this hazards Overall Vulnerability was determined to be Medium, with a score of 9.